 This homemade hummus is super easy to make and super delicious to eat!
-Serve it up as a party appetizer with some pita chips or homemade flatbreads, or crudites and you have a beautiful platter ready to go.
+Serve it up as a party appetizer with pita chips, homemade flatbreads, or crudites and you have a beautiful platter ready to go.

-Since the hummus food trend started several years ago, I jumped on the bandwagon.
+Since the hummus food trend started over a decade ago, I jumped on the bandwagon.
 Justifying the fact that hummus is a healthier snack option, I could take down an entire container in one sitting.
 I would buy several containers of Sabra Hummus when it was on sale (that stuff is expensive) in my favorite flavors of chipotle and supremely spicy.

-At $5 a pop, I had to start making my own.
 Homemade hummus is really simple to make and the base recipe of tahini (sesame paste), chickpeas and olive oil can be made into unlimited flavors.
 Think of the store bought flavors and then think outside of the box for so many varieties of homemade hummus recipes.

-Different brands of canned chickpeas have different textures.
+Different brands of canned chickpeas (sometimes labeled garbanzo beans) have different textures.
 For hummus, you want one that is smooth and velvety versus one that is more taunt that would be better for salads or sauteing.
 Experiment with them to find the best fit for you.

 - Olive oil

-You pretty much throw everything into the food processor and blend it until smooth.
+You pretty much throw everything into the food processor and blend it until smooth and creamy.
 Easy peasy!